 If your clothes become wet or damp, change them as soon as you are able.
-Also, to reduce sweating, remove excess clothes when you are working or near hot areas like a campfire.
+Also, to reduce sweating, remove excess garments when you are working or near hot areas like a campfire.

 You need to have many winter socks with you and, of course, keep them clean and dry and change your socks if they become wet.
 Additionally, lace up your shoes as loose as you can.
 You need to remember to change your socks even if they become wet from sweating.
-Use foot powder on your feet and your shoes whenever you are changing your socks and when able clean your feet.
+Use foot powder on your feet and your shoes whenever you are changing your socks and when able to clean your feet.

 Protect Your Hands

 The key to protecting your hands from the elements is proper gloves or mittens.
 You need to purchase mittens or gloves with inserts.
-Also, waterproof your gloves or mittens by applying waterproofing treatment like snow seal.
+Also, waterproof your gloves or mittens by applying waterproofing treatment like a snow seal.

 Protect Your Face and Ears

 To prevent snow blindness, you need to wear sunglasses or goggles.
-If you don’t have glasses with you, try to make improvised sunglasses where you can put two slits into cardboard were you would then attach the cardboard to your face through string or, if you’ve them, an extra set of shoelaces.
+If you don’t have glasses with you, try to make improvised sunglasses where you can put two slits into cardboard were you would then attach the cardboard to your face through a string or, if you’ve them, an extra set of shoelaces.

 - Don’t Drink or Smoke-The stereotype of the St Bernard rescue dog with a liquor collar is false.
 So, when it is cold, avoid drinking alcohol as alcohol makes you lose your body lose heat quicker.
-Tobacco also is bad as smoking can decrease blood flow.
+Tobacco also is terrible, as smoking can decrease blood flow.

 - Sunburn-Your exposure to the sun is doubled when you are on the snow.
 So, you need to use 30 SPF or more sunscreen.
 This link is an excellent guide to protecting your skins from the sun in snowy conditions.